Full-Time/Part-time Positions

 Reports to: Director of Education

-Staff reporting to this position: Educators as assigned
+Staff reporting to this position: Educators, Interns, and Volunteers as assigned

 The Dubuque County Historical Society and its properties, the National Mississippi River Museum & Aquarium and Mathias Ham Historic Site, are committed to embracing diversity, practicing equity, and ensuring accessibility and inclusion.
 We continually strive to achieve a welcoming environment in all our spaces, where our staff and community feel reflected and valued for their unique perspectives and backgrounds.
 DEAI values guide and impact all the decisions the museum makes, both internal and external.